franzholz/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SymfonyExpressionLanguage/Index.rst

 conditions, the Symfony Expression Language needs to be extended.
 There are two parts that can be added to the language, which are variables and functions.

-The following section explain how to add variables and functions.
+The following sections explain how to add variables and functions.

 .. index:: pair: Symfony expression language; Custom provider